segasai/rvspecfit/README.md

                            options=options)
 ```
 If you just have multiple exposures, you can obviously use the
-same spetral configuration for them and then combine the specdata objects for
+same spectral configuration for them and then combine the specdata objects for
 those

 ##  Likelihood function